emmettanderson/ssh-utility/README.md

   > > apiUrl: 'http://localhost:57772'

   > };

+7.)
+For Trak Layout Patch Feature to work:
+  > CUSTOM.CORE.Util.TrakLayout.Utility must be deployed to all environments where Trak Layout patches might be applied.
+This is to facilitate the loading/applying of the layout patch file.

 *** Currently writing install method to handle these steps and allow user to enter config ***